 Again, the H910 was the first true studio pitch changer.
 Eventide’s de-glitch circuit was still a few years away, but you got dual outputs, each with short, selectable delay times.
 The dbx type II noise reduction cards on the input and outputs allowed a whole 90 db of dynamic range.
 Though we no longer service the H910, we stock many of its original parts.

 I believe that the Eventide H949 Harmonizer hit the market in 1980.
 Its many improvements over the H910 included “micro” pitch change mode, two pitch change algorithms (neither sounded perfect, but at least the user had a choice), a basic flange function, up to .393 seconds of delay, and “Reverse” mode, which played a stored sample backwards.

 Units with serial numbers above 1606 could be fitted with the optional “Lupine” LU618, the world’s first degitch circuit for pitch change.
 (Early pitch change circuits “spliced” the waveform, with additional splices at extended pitch change settings.
 This electronic splicing produced periodic clicks.
 The algorithm on the Lupine card (whose name came from a Monty Python sketch) selected splice points at equal voltage levels, greatly reducing pitch change artifacts.)
-An H949 with a deglitch card will be marked “option: ALG-3” on its serial number plate.
+An H949 with a deglitch card will be marked “option: ALG-3” on its serial number badge.